Get to grip with the important bits

 Why did my application for an Invoice Finance Pot get declined?

 There could be a number of factors that lead to being declined for an Invoice Finance Pot.
 This could include the credit score for you, your business or your fellow directors.
 You can obtain a copy of your credit report from a credit reference agency.
-There are also certain kinds of businesses whose invoices we cannot purchase.

 Can I appeal your decision on my application?